byronwall/data-viz/README.md

   - Set a max length on that label
   - Allow ordering by label
   - Allow keeping 0 count items in display to avoid layout shift when filtering
+  - Click on `others` to double height of chart
 - Scatter points need to render on top of gridlines
 - Do not attempt to render points and bars that are not visible due to axis limits
 - Decide if it is worth allowing the y categories to be globally shared in Row charts w/ facets